 Police Station Representation

 Persons who are accused of committing a certain act that is restricted by the United Kingdom’s legislation and who are questioned or detained at the police station should know that they have the legal right to solicit help and guidance from an attorney.
-Our criminal solicitors in London can assist if you are involved in such a situation.
+Our criminal solicitors in London can assist you if you are involved in such a situation.
+The experts in the field will provide police station representation right from the start.
 It is very important to know that persons detained at the police station can receive legal advice free of charge.

 Persons who are arrested for committing a certain felony are usually held in custody at the police station.
 Regardless if the person is released from custody or charged for a criminal act, he or she has the right to receive:

-A teenager under 18 who is involved in a criminal case and kept in police custody, must not answer to any questions and needs to make no declarations if a parent or tutor is not present, besides the UK attorney.
-We strongly recommend you consider the legal rights when in police custody, which is why you should solicit complete information from our team of criminal defence lawyers in London.
+A teenager under 18 who is involved in a criminal case and kept in police custody, must not answer any questions and needs to make no declarations if a parent or tutor is not present, besides the attorney.
+We strongly recommend you consider the legal rights when in police custody, which is why you should solicit complete information from our team of criminal defence lawyers in London about police station representation.

-Penalties if you do not collaborate with the UK police
+Penalties if you do not collaborate with the police

-Besides being aware of the legal rights, one should know that a normal behavior and collaboration is mandatory while in police custody.
-We remind that individuals who suddenly adopt a violent comportment while being questioned by the police can be handcuffed.
-In the same situation, if the person kept in custody wants to escape from the police, the reasonable force can be used by the authorities.
-These types of behaviors need to be avoided, in order to correctly apply for bail in the UK.
+Besides being aware of the legal rights, one should know that normal behavior and collaboration are mandatory while in police custody.
+We remind that individuals who suddenly adopt violent behavior while being questioned by the police can be handcuffed.
+In the same situation, if the person kept in custody wants to escape from the police, reasonable force can be used by the authorities.
+These types of behaviors need to be avoided, in order to correctly apply for bail.

 Who can be kept in police custody?

-Youngsters under 18 and individuals over this age who were involved in theft, burglary, property damage, cyber crimes and many other serious offences can be arrested and held in police custody, until further hearing in the court of law.
-If you have been arrested by the police, we recommend you solicit legal representation from our attorneys.
+Youngsters under 18 and individuals over this age who were involved in theft, burglary, property damage, cyber crimes, and many other serious offences can be arrested and held in police custody, until further hearing in the court of law.
+If you have been arrested by the police, we recommend you solicit police station representation from our attorneys.
 Knowing the legislation and given the circumstances, our team will adopt a suitable approach to clarify your situation and to get rid of charges.

-We invite you to watch a comprehensive video about our legal services for individuals kept in police custody:
+We invite you to watch a comprehensive video about our legal services for individuals kept in police custody and police station representation:

 Legal assistance at the police station in London